cs3110/textbook/src/chapters/ds/exercises.md

 On unbalanced trees, the traversal functions above require quadratic worst-case time (in the number of nodes), because of the `@` operator.
 Re-implement the functions without `@`, and instead using `::`, such that they perform exactly one cons per `Node` in the tree.
-Thus the worst-case execution time will be linear.
+Thus, the worst-case execution time will be linear.
 You will need to add an additional accumulator argument to each function, much like with tail recursion.
 (But your implementations won't actually be tail recursive.)